QR3.8.7 The Uncertainty Principle

 Figure 3.21.
 Delayed choice experiment

 That photons travel about a foot per nanosecond allows a delayed choice two-slit experiment.
-Two detection options are used, either the usual screen or two telescopes that focus on one slit or the other (Figure 3.21).
+Two detection options are used, either the usual screen, or telescopes that focus on one slit or the other (Figure 3.21).
 The trick is that the choice of which to use is made after the photon passes the slits, when the screen is either quickly removed or not.
-If the screen is used, the result is the usual interference so the photon passed though both slits but if the telescopes are used only one fires, so the photon took one path or the other.
-It follows that a detector turned on after the photon passed the slits decides the path it took before that:
+If the screen is used, there is interference, so the photon had to pass though both slits, but if the telescopes are used, only one fires, so the photon just took one path.
+The inevitable conclusion is that a detector turned on after the photon passes the slits decides the path it took before that:

-If an observation made after a photon travels a path decides the path it took before that, physical realism must conclude that the future can affect the past!
-The distances involved are irrelevant, so a photon could travel from a star for a billion years then decide when it arrives at earth if it physically traveled via galaxy A or B. As Wheeler says:
+If the physical path a photon takes can change after it happens, then the future can change the past!
+The distances involved are irrelevant, so a photon could travel from a distant star for a million years, then decide, when it hits a telescope on earth, if it physically came via galaxy A or B. As Wheeler says:

-Applying this method to Young’s experiment, photon instances go through both slits and if a screen is there they give interference but if it isn’t there, they just carry on spreading until an instance registers a telescope to restart there.
-Since that instance went through one slit, we call that the photon’s “path”.
-If on the other hand the screen is left there, we conclude that the photon went through both slits.
-On the quantum level, swapping the screen in and out after the light goes through the slits doesn’t matter at all because the physical event that defines the path occurs on arrival.
+In Figure 3.21, the photon is immune to delayed events thanks to just-in-time management.
+It goes through both slits as usual, and if a screen is there gives interference, but if not, just carries on until it hits a telescope, which restarts it with a path that went through one slit.
+If the screen is there, we conclude the photon went through both slits, but if the telescopes are there, we conclude it went through one slit.
+Yet swapping the screen in and out after the photon passes the slits doesn’t matter at all, because the physical event that defines the path occurs on arrival.

 Next